 Challenges will remain, the development of prudent debt management will require concerted efforts to constantly explore ways to mitigate the costs and risks in County Government's debt portfolio.
+It may also be necessary to review the legislations and to strengthen institutional arrangements for debt management including implementation of other new policies, as required.

 In conclusion, I would like to emphasise the county's commitment to promoting transparency and accountability in public financial management.
-The publication of this inaugural CMTDS (2017/18 - 2019/20 will be reviewed annually in line with fiscal and macro development, It will provide a critical tool for informed policy decisions by all stakeholders with the intention to improve the debt burden and other fiscal vulnerabilities and also the relations with external and domestic financiers including the National Government and development partners.
+The publication of this inaugural CMTDS (2018/19 - 2020/21) will be reviewed annually in line with fiscal and macro development, It will provide a critical tool for informed policy decisions by all stakeholders with the intention to improve the debt burden and other fiscal vulnerabilities and also the relations with external and domestic financiers including the National Government and development partners.